bOti234/roguelike-game-with-pygame-library/README.md

 With time spent in the game and with enemies defeated, you increase your score.
 Every user has a highscore that appears in the leaderboard.

 You can see the live leaderboard with the top 5 players of the game.
 To save your score, you can either log in when you start a game, or you can log in after you get defeated.

+## How do I test the program?

+You can simply test the game with the command ```pytest``` written in your terminal, however, since there are tests for the game as well, it will take a lot of time for them to run.

+Pygame tests need to initialize the game first for them to run, making the tests longer.
+For the pygame tests only, you can write ```pytest tests/frontend``` in your terminal.

+You can use the command ```pytest tests/backend``` to only test the networking and database related functions.